speedata/xts/Readme.md

 # Status

-This is all experimental and not safe to use.
+This is still considered experimental.

 # License

-AGPL v3 - see License.md
+BSD license - see License.md

 # Contact